k33lil/k33lil/README.md

 I specialize in mobile development.
 From coding to collaboration, here's what I bring to the table:

-🛠️ Skills: I'm proficient in Android, iOS, React Native development.
+🛠️ Skills: I'm proficient in Android, iOS, and Hybrid mobile development.
   I love turning ideas into reality through clean, efficient code.

 💡 Innovation: I thrive on finding creative solutions to complex problems.